 Improper packaging is grounds for rejection.
-TAA / Logan accepts Bales, high density Bales, and Biscuit forms of Class 1 in appropriate packaging as listed below.
+TAA / Logan accepts Bales, high density Bales, and Biscuit forms of Class 3 in appropriate packaging as listed below.
 Failure to follow these packaging specifications is cause for downgrade or rejection.
-If material is wet could be grounds for rejection.

 7.1 Bales